 It might seems like I repeat myself but Ingushetia is not a war zone.

 Yes the ethnic Osseto-Ingush conflict between North – Ossetia and Ingushetia has been going on for decades and still has not ceased, but it is no longer violent like it was in the 1990s.
-There is still sometimes civil unrest, due to political decisions to reduce the territory of Ingushetia to the benefit its neighbors in the cities for example.
+There is still sometimes civil unrest in the cities mostly, due to political decisions to reduce the territory of Ingushetia to benefit its neighbors.
 However the mountains where you should spend most of your time are perfectly peaceful.

 Must know : there are still landmines in some places, so if you end up hiking to some super remote areas and see signs saying “мины” (= mines), watch your steps.
 The tourist sites listed previously are all clear.